WamdamProject/WaMDaM_UseCases/README.md

   <img width="528" height="408" src="/UseCases_files/BearWatershed_Presentation.jpg">
 </p>
 **Figure:** The Bear River Watershed in the Western US and example available data sources used to demonstrate WaMDaM

+nsing
+WaM-DaM and materials in this GitHub repository are disturbed under a BSD 3-Clause [LICENSE](/LICENSE).
+For alternative licensing arrangements, contact Adel M. Abdallah or David E. Rosenberg directly.

+### Sponsors and Credit
+WaMDaM and related software development have been developed under funding from several different sources.
+It was primarily supported by the National Science Foundation <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1135482" target="_blank">CI-Water Project</a> and later from the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1208732" target="_blank">iUtah Project</a>.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+WaMDaM has been developed at and also additionally funded by the Utah Water Research Lab at Utah State University, Logan Utah during the period of August, 2012-2017.
+Thanks to Dr. Steven Burian at the Unviversity of Utah, Salt Lake City Utah for hosting Adel Abdallah as a visiting scholar 2014-2017.